Skip to main content

 For M4 Owners: The Upgrade Math Doesn't Work

 Check Apple Trade In for current estimates on your specific M4 model — values vary by configuration and condition.
 After trade-in credit, you'll still pay several hundred dollars out of pocket for GPU gains that won't register during a typical workday of Slack, Chrome, and email.
-For most M4 owners, the right move is waiting for the M6.
+For most M4 owners, the right move is waiting for the next generation.

 Upgrade if — and only if — one of these applies: